bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

    > * PHP source code
    > * conventions (Drupal modules)

-4. Each autoloadable namespace below a base namespace MUST have exactly one corresponding directory.
+2. Each autoloadable namespace within a base namespace MUST have exactly one corresponding directory.
 That directory MUST be a subdirectory of the parent namespace's corresponding directory.
 The directory name MUST equal the namespace's unqualified name.